Dav0M/foodiemate/README.md

 * Nutrition calculator and integration with recipes.

-* Searchbar with an autofill dropdown
+* Searchbar with an autofill dropdown.

-*
+* Cloudinary image storing and upload for recipes.

 Which (if any) device integration(s) does your app support?